In this article

 4 reasons why your credit score hasn’t changed

 Has your credit score stayed the same?
-Here's 4 reasons why your credit score hasn't changed.
+Here's four reasons why your credit score hasn't changed.

 Keeping an eye on youris one of the most important things you can do to track your financial progress.
 But what does it mean if your credit score hasn’t changed at all?

 Your credit score can help you understand how lenders view you, which is a useful insight if you’re thinking about applying for credit any time soon.
 Checking your credit score regularly can help you to keep track of how you’re doing.
 But if your credit score hasn’t changed it can be equally useful to understand why.

 Youris a record of all of your borrowing behaviours.
 This information is held for around six years, and it’s updated every month.
 So you might think that if your report changes regularly, your will change too.
 But this isn’t necessarily the case.

 Typically, if your credit score hasn’t changed it’s because nothing in your report has changed.
 But sometimes, even if the information in your report has changed, it won't always be reflected in a change to your score.

 Here are the four main reasons why your score may not have changed:

 Your credit score is calculated by a.
 It's based on all of the information in your credit report and how this will look to a lender (i.e. if you're a high or low-risk person to lend to).
 For example, if your credit report shows you're a low-risk person to lend to, you're likely to have a higher credit score.